PostHog/posthog.com/contents/blog/mobile-session-replay.md

 Not slowing down people's apps was core to our mission with session replay.

-To do this, we decided to focus on capturing wireframes instead of screenshots.
-Although we built both in the end, wireframe mode is much less performance-intensive, meaning it is the mode users prefer.
+To do this, we initially focused on capturing wireframes instead of screenshots.
+Using wireframes enabled us to have better control over what and how we captured recordings.
+We could optimize performance-intensive components like images and animations.

 ![Screenshot vs Wireframe](https://res.cloudinary.com/dmukukwp6/image/upload/wireframe_78ce94bd4b.png)